 Does the question “Now What?” echo as a vague whisper or a loud demand?
 Have you spent your whole life taking care of others and now look up to discover your family has grown up, your marital status has changed, or you are experiencing health problems?
 Perhaps your children have grown, or your job has been reorganized?

-Mary knows how you feel and founded The Unleashed Homemakertm to help you along the journey from the woman you no longer recognize to the woman you want to become.
+Mary knows how you feel and is ready to help you along the journey from the woman no longer recognizable to the woman you want to become.

 One of her goals she is no longer putting off is writing her book.
 The author of The Secret Artist, give yourself permission to let your creativity shine!
 Mary invites you to discover how tapping into your creativity has amazing power.